bernerus/TetrodeBoards/Testing.md

 Connect a wire between J103 pin 4 and J3 pin 4 on the G2-control board.
 (CATHODE)
 Connect a wire between J102 pin 4 on the G2-control and J103 pin 1 (G1 Switch) on the G1-ALC board.
 Apply mains power to the low voltage transformer
-Check with an ohmmeter that there is no connection between 102 pin 1 (G1 Switch) on the G!-ALC board and J3 pin 4 on the G2-control board.
+Check with an ohmmeter that there is no connection between J103 pin 1 (G1 Switch) on the G1-ALC board and J3 pin 4 on the G2-control board.
 When pushing the PTT switch, the relays should click and the ohmmeter should read near 0 ohms.

 Release the button and the connection should disappear.

 Disconnect mains power from the low voltage transformer

-#### Wire up for PTT and Class select
+#### Wire up a switch for Class select

-Connect a PTT button between J1 pin2 (PTT_L) and J3 pin 7 (GNDPWR) On the G2-control board
-Connect a SPST switch between  J107 pin 1 and 4 on the G1-ALC board.
-(CLASS AB1_L).
+Get an SPST swich.
 Set the switch to open.
+On the G1-ALC board, Connect it between J107 pin 1 (CLASS AB1_L, On version 2.0.0 boards erroneously marked G2 Unreg) and 5 (GND, On 2.0.0 boards erroneously marked G1 current trip).

 #### Test G1 output voltages